FarronF/limerick-council-meetings/meetings/2023/09/21-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Monthly Meeting of the Municipal District of Cappamore-Kilmallock - 20th July 2023.md

  Cathaoirleach Michael Donegan congratulated Roisin Wiley who is representing New

 York in the 2023 Rose of Tralee festival.
+Her father Eddie Wiley is a native of Kilmallock.
+---
-Her father Eddie Wiley is a native of Kilmallock.---  Councillor Donegan proposed as Cathaoirleach of the Cappamore-Kilmallock Municipal
+ Councillor Donegan proposed as Cathaoirleach of the Cappamore-Kilmallock Municipal

 District to write to the Curator of the National Museum of Ireland to request the